n-ii-ma/Users-API-2.0/README.md

 # Users API

-A RESTfull API Built with Express for CRUD Operations on a Database of Users.
+A RESTful API Built with Express for CRUD Operations on a Database of Users.

 ## Table of contents
 + [General Info](#general-info)